 Sessions make use of auditory, tactile, visual, taste and smell stimuli with integrated music therapy and aim to provide pupils with the opportunity to learn whilst working, exploring and experiencing independently.

-We also offer exciting sensory stories held in our immersive suite on Monday mornings.
-These are suitable for groups of up to 6 pupils from special schools and groups of up to 8 from main stream schools, including pupils with an EHCP.
-Please phone school to book your place.
-The stories currently available are The Snowman and A Christmas Carol.
+We also offer exciting sensory stories held in our immersive suite on Monday afternoons.
+These are suitable for groups of up to 6 pupils from special schools and groups of up to 8 from main stream schools, including pupils with an EHCP and are advertised each term on the Lancashire Schools’ Portal

 The school has developed its own sensory library within the residential building.
 It is a large space decorated with soft, vibrant window seating to create a comfy reading area for pupils, complimented with vibrant blinds and tree bookshelves to incorporate a woodland feel of the natural beauty of the grounds.